Alice Anderson (writer)

 Alice Anderson (born 1966) is an American poet.
 She is particularly known for her collection, Human Nature.

 Biography

-Alice Anderson was born May 20, 1966 in Tulsa, Oklahoma.
+Alice Anderson was born May 20, 1966, in Tulsa, Oklahoma.
 She spent her childhood in California and Mississippi.
-Anderson's work deals with issues that have impacted her life: family violence, intimate partner violence, and traumatic brain injury.

-Anderson was living in Ocean Springs, Mississippi when Hurricane Katrina hit.

 Anderson took a classes at California State University, Sacramento, receiving a BA in English.
 As an undergrad Anderson worked with the poet Dennis Schmitz who encouraged her to go to graduate school.
 She received an MFA in Poetry from Sarah Lawrence College.

-Anderson's, multi-genre, oeuvre explores using language to reveal universal illuminations that arise from suffering.
+Anderson was living in Ocean Springs, Mississippi when Hurricane Katrina hit.
+Her work deals with issues that have impacted her life: family violence, intimate partner violence, and traumatic brain injury.